sensei-hacker/inavwiki/Navigation-modes.md

 Let's have a look at each mode of operation in detail.

 ## ALTHOLD - Altitude hold
-When activated, the aircraft maintains its actual altitude unless changed by manual throttle input.
+ALTHOLD is not a flight mode in it's own right.
+It is a modifier which, when activated in combination with a flight mode, maintains the aircraft's  altitude.

-Throttle input indicates climb or sink up to a predetermined maximum rate (see CLI variables).
-Using ALTHOLD with a multicopter, you need a barometer. **Please see the platform specific notes for ALTHOLD below.**
+**Please see the platform specific notes for ALTHOLD below.**

 SONAR: Altitude hold code will use sonar automatically on low altitudes (< 3m) if hardware is available.

 Using ALTHOLD with a plane (fixed wing: fw) with GPS: Since INAV 1.5 it's recommended to keep baro enabled, and for INAV 1.6 the plan is to rely even less on GPS altitude when baro is enabled.

 **In general you shouldn't use ALTHOLD with ACRO/HORIZON: ALTHOLD doesn't account for extreme acro manoeuvres.**